 Students are not permitted to carry matches, cigarette lighters, or any form of tobacco in school.
-Students who are caught smoking or in possession of tobacco products on school property, or on any school bus or district transportation, shall be guilty of a summary offense and will be subject to a fine upon conviction before a district justice, plus court costs, and will be subject to school consequences, where applicable.
-If a student is found in possession and/or using a vaping device, he/she will be referred to the SAP team, and be required to complete and pay for an online instructional course regarding vaping.
+Students who are caught smoking or in possession of tobacco products on school property (as defined in school board policy #222) or on any school bus shall be guilty of a summary offense and will be subject to a fine upon conviction before a district justice, plus court costs, and will be subject to school consequences, where applicable.
+If a student is found in possession and/or using a vaping device, they will be required to complete an online instructional course regarding vaping.
+Students will be required to pay for this instructional course.

 Any tobacco, tobacco product, e-cigarette, vape and/or vaping pod that is confiscated will not be returned to the student or the parent/guardian.
-Please review Board Policy 222 for more information.